alexm-dev/runa/README.md

 runner is a minimal terminal file browser focused on speed and simplicity.

-It allows you to naviagate directories, view file listings, and perform typical file browser actions.
+It allows you to navigate directories, view file listings, and perform typical file browser actions.

-This project is a work in progess.
+This project is a work in progress.
 It is being actively developed and will change over time.

 ## Features